pascalprey/ha-wetteronline/README.md

 ## Setup

 *Settings → Devices & Services → Add Integration → "WetterOnline"*, then type a
-location (e.g. "Neustadt").
+location.
 If the name is ambiguous, a picker lets you choose the right place (region shown in brackets).
 Add multiple locations as separate entries.
 The polling interval is adjustable via the entry's *Configure* button (default 30 min, minimum 10 min).